vpolda/FPGA-MultiBoot/README.md

 Done on a Kria KV260 which features a UltraScale+ MPSoC ZU5EV.

 ## Goal
-Improving high performance heterogenous computer systems
+Improving high performance heterogenous computer systems by enabling switching between performance and power focuses.

 # Questions
 ## Typical setup?